Azure/autorest.typescript/packages/typespec-ts/test/modularUnit/scenarios/samples/parameters/parameterTypesCheck.md

-# Should generate samples for for different types
+# Should generate samples for different types

 The return type for an empty anonymous model `{}` should be Record<string, any>